sagemath/trac_to_gh/Issue 389.md

 # Issue 389: bug in mpfi C library

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/389

 Original creator: was